Frequently Asked Questions

 If you're sure NAT is not the problem, check if the operating system's firewall is not blocking Drawpile's port (27750 by default.)
 This includes the standard firewall as well as any 3rd party firewalls.

-Can I use Drawpile on my Android tablet or iPad?
+Can I use Drawpile on my iPad?